bcionescu/Books/README.md

 Reading is cool; even your mom thinks so!

 I want to use the tiny amount of influence that I have to convince other nerds to put TikTok away, and read some books (or at least listen to them).
 This is a semi-complete list of all the books that I've read, or at least, as many as I can recall.
 As I read more, I will update the list.
+I'll also start to include summaries of what the books are about, doing my best to avoid any spoilers.

 DISCLAIMER: By the way, I've included affiliate links with some of the books.
-If I get you to buy some books, Jeff Bezos will give me a cut ;)
+If I get you to buy some, Jeff Bezos will give me a cut ;)

 ## Sci-Fi